-* Baumgardner Objection on Voltages Generated in Granite: In a 2011 author-to-author critique in the 1600 page Flood Science Review, Dr. John Baumgardner argued (p.
+* Baumgardner Objection on Voltages Generated in Granite: In a 2011 author-to-author critique in the 1600-page Flood Science Review, Dr. John Baumgardner argued (p.
 525) that Walt Brown must be wrong about the ability of granite to produce giga-voltages because, "there is no observational evidence that the quartz crystals in granite have ever been aligned as Brown postulates."
 And that, "This ought to represent a fatal problem for Brown’s claim that such extreme voltages will essentially arise automatically."
 After a lengthy phone conversation during which Bob Enyart presented the following evidence, Dr. Baumgardner continued to maintain his objection.

 * Baumgardner's Objection Answered: In addition to Walt Brown citing explicit reports of quartz alignment in the scientific literature (#6 & #7 below), the smoking gun is the electrical current produced by earthquakes.